Written by Karl Perera, MA, DipLC

 Esteem needs include your sense of achievement and worth, and how confident you feel.
 Healthy self esteem is related to your self identity and how much you and others respect you.
 Maslow described these needs as something you seek when you were lucky enough to have satisfied the more basic needs including belonging and love needs (number 3 on the infographic above).

-Once these esteem needs are met we move onto self actualisation needs.
+Once these esteem needs are met, self actualisation needs become the most important focus.
 These represent the actual realisation of your true potential and your goals and aspirations in life.
 Here, Maslow lists needs such as acceptance of who you are and facts, creativity and morality amongst others.
 The idea is that once you build a healthy level of self esteem you can move on to achieving real self improvement.

 - Self esteem and self respect – the thoughts and attitudes you have towards yourself.
 In other words, self esteem from an internal source.